 Best practices for configuring parameters for Amazon RDS for MySQL, part 2: Parameters related to replication

-In the previous blog post of this series, I discuss MySQL parameters used to tune and optimize Amazon RDS for MySQL performance and best practices related to them.
+In the previous blog post of this series, I discuss MySQL parameters used to tune and optimize Amazon Relational Database Service (Amazon RDS) for MySQL performance and best practices related to them.
 In today’s post, I discuss the most important MySQL parameters used for replication configuration and optimizing replication in an RDS MySQL environment.

 Parameters related to both single and multi-threaded replication